Mingxihuang954/InsuranceCloudCodeSamples/ConstraintModels/MigrationTools/README.md

 #### SObject Keys Reference

-For Step 7, it's critical to ensure your data is clean and properly prepared.
+For a successful migration, it's critical to ensure your data is clean and properly prepared.

 - Check Your Keys: Use the **View Plan** button to review the migration strategy.
 - Ensure Uniqueness: Verify that all Key fields and composite key combinations are populated and unique in the source data.